 Classes at the law school begin in August.
 Orientation for 1Ls begins August 14, 2020 with a remote session for all, and continues the week of August 17-21 with in-person sessions held in rotation.
 Weekend classes begin August 22-23, and Weekday classes begin August 24.
 The Fall 2020 academic calendar outlines the rest of the semester.

 Are Fall 2020 classes being offered on campus?

-Classes will begin remotely because New Jersey is in Phase 2 of its reopen plan.
-As soon as New Jersey moves to Phase 3, the law school will be implementing a HyFlex education plan whereby most classes will be offered in-person at the law school.
+Yes.
+The law school will be implementing a HyFlex education plan whereby most classes will be offered in-person at the law school.
 Students will be socially distanced in the classrooms according to New Jersey state and University guidelines.
 Read more about the HyFlex options for incoming students and upper class students.

 Is the Fall 2020 academic calendar very different than previous years?

 The biggest change this semester to the academic calendar is the elimination of Fall Break so classes can conclude before Thanksgiving.
 This eliminates the need for any students to return to campus after Thanksgiving.